fluffy-bunny/AzureSignTool/README.md

 * `--azure-key-vault-url` [short: `-kvu`, required: yes]: A fully qualified URL of the key vault with the certificate that will be used for signing.
 An example value might be `https://my-vault.vault.azure.net`.

-* `--azure-key-vault-client-id` [short: `-kvm`, required: possibly]: Use Managed Identity, as apposed to passing in a 		client_id/client_secret.
+* `--azure-key-vault-managedidentity` [short: `-kvm`, required: possibly]: Use Managed Identity, as apposed to passing in a 		client_id/client_secret.
 Takes presidence over -kvi/-kvs

 * `--azure-key-vault-client-id` [short: `-kvi`, required: possibly]: This is the client ID used to authenticate to Azure, which will be used to generate an access token.
 This parameter is not required if an access token is supplied